Click here to read Ghosts in the Shadows in Microsoft Word, for better quality reading.

 Jonny laughed, “You are a master of understatement, Claire Faulkner.”

-She grinned at him, giving his one last squeeze before stepping back.
+She grinned at him, giving his arm one last squeeze before stepping back.
 Jonny moved with her, keeping their bodies close.
 She looked up at him, puzzled.
-Placing his hands on her shoulders, he dipped his head down, planting one brief, sweet kiss on her lips.
-She didn’t even have any time to react before he pulled away again.
-He gave her a small, complicated smile.
+Gripping the top of her arms gently, he dipped his head down, planting one brief, sweet kiss on her lips.
+She didn’t even have any time to react before he pulled away again, his eyes staring intently into hers.
+She let the confusion show plainly on her face, and he gave her a small, complicated smile in return.

 “I’m glad your alive,” was all he said, voice breathy and thick with emotion.